 Physicist (Asst.
-Professor of Physics) and research group leader,
+Professor of Physics) and independent research group leader,

 Indian Institute of Science Education and Research (IISER) Mohali, India.